alexhuntley/Plots/README.md

 ![Screenshot showing variables with sliders](res/screenshot_variables.png)

 ## Development
+Pull requests are welcome!
+The following sections detail how to run or build the project.
+The dependencies are in the [setup file](setup.py) and also the [Flatpak requirements file](flatpak-requirements.txt).

 ### Running from source
 To run directly without installation, open a terminal in the root of the repository and run
 ```bash